Scrum-Project-Management-Tool/.github/profile/README.md

 #### Code Style Guidelines

-- Follow the Angular style guide.
+- Follow the React style guide.
 - Ensure your code is linted and formatted according to the project's settings.

 #### Reporting Issues